Key Takeaways

 Looking Forward: What to Expect From the HVAC Industry

 With rising electricity demand, stricter climate policies, and workforce challenges, the HVAC industry is at a turning point.
 HVAC industry trends are expected to focus on energy efficiency and sustainability in the coming years.
 HVAC manufacturers are now developing products that use cutting-edge technology to reduce energy consumption.
-With the continued improvement in air conditioning efficiency, they will use less electricity, which can help to lower overall demand.
+With continued improvements in air conditioning efficiency, they will use less electricity, which can help lower overall demand.
 Smart HVAC technology is anticipated to become even more popular among homeowners to lower energy usage and reduce carbon footprint.